 - Gwire receiver

 - NCE D13DRJ wireless decoder

-- Plug power into the PMA Tx/WiFi-equipped EX-CommandStation, which turns on the ESP8266 WiFi transceiver to broadcast information for your smartphone to pick up, boots up the EX-CommandStation itself, and powers up the ProMiniAir receiver and LCD.
-You can connect a 9V power to the ProMiniAir transmitter/WiFi-equipped EX-Command station for “take it anywhere” capability.
-The battery adapter can be found here.
-A 1200 mAh battery, such as the Energizer Lithium, will last about 4 hours.
-Rechargeable Lithium-ion 600mAh batteries will last about two hours, but a four-pack with a charger will only set you back about $24.
+- Plug the USB power into the PMA Tx/WiFi-equipped EX-CommandStation, which turns on the ESP32 WiFi transceiver to broadcast information for your smartphone to pick up, boots up the EX-CommandStation itself, and powers up the ProMiniAir receiver and the OLED displays.
+You can connect a USB battery pack to the ProMiniAir transmitter/WiFi-equipped EX-Command station for “take it anywhere” capability.

 - Go to the smartphone’s WiFi settings:

 - If you have a home router, turn off auto-join, which prevents your smartphone from jumping to your home router rather than the DCC-EX WiFi router.